 After generating a list of potential questions, researchers should refine them by assessing their clarity, feasibility, and relevance.
 This iterative process may involve seeking feedback from colleagues or advisors.
 A well-crafted question should be specific and directly aligned with the research problem (Bryman, 2016).

-Several frameworks can assist in structuring research questions effectively.
+Several frameworks can help structure research questions effectively.
 For instance, the PICO framework (Population, Intervention, Comparison, Outcome) is particularly useful in health-related research (Sackett et al., 2000).

 Utilizing structured frameworks helps researchers clarify their focus and ensure comprehensive coverage of the topic.